isontheline/pro.webssh.net/src/docs/documentation/help/howtos/link-connections-and-snippets.md

 # Link Connections and Snippets

 !!! info "About WebSSH Tags"
-    * WebSSH Tags are are one-word labels that can be used to link connections and snippets.
+    * WebSSH Tags are one-word labels that can be used to link connections and snippets.
     * When a snippet is linked to a connection it can be shown as a favorite for the given connection(s).

 ## How to link a connection and a snippet?